Archimedes' screw: Design

+Manufacturers do not often use casing tube, tube, and spiral screws as they have poor ventilation and often trap air.

+In an Archimedes' screw, there are several parameters to consider, mainly the external and internal parameters.
+The external parameters include the outer diameter of the screw ($D_O$), the length of the screw ($L$), and the inclination angle of the screw ($\beta$), whilst the internal parameters include the screw's inner radius ($D_i$), the number of blades ($N$), and the screw's pitch ($S$).
+The properties of the screw's installation site and passing volumetric flow rate often determine the external parameters.
 The contact surface between the screw and the pipe does not need to be perfectly watertight, as long as the amount of water being scooped with each turn is large compared to the amount of water leaking out of each section of the screw per turn.
 If water from one section leaks into the next lower one, it will be transferred upwards by the next segment of the screw.

 In some designs, the screw is fused to the casing and they both rotate together, instead of the screw turning within a stationary casing.
 The screw could be sealed to the casing with pitch resin or other adhesive, or the screw and casing could be cast together as a single piece in bronze.

-Studies show that the volume of flow passes through Archimedes screws is a function of inlet depth, diameter and rotation speed of the screw.
-Therefore, the following analytical equation could be used to design Archimedes screws:
+Studies show that the volume of flow passing through Archimedes' screws is a function of inlet depth, diameter and rotation speed of the screw.
+Therefore, the following analytical equation could be used to design Archimedes' screws: